insightfinder/InsightAgent/logFileReplay/README.md

 ```
 ./deployment/install.sh -i PROJECT_NAME -u INSIGHTFINDER_USER_NAME -k LICENSE_KEY -s 1 -r 1 -t logFileReplay
 ```
+Note: If running from a different server, add the -w SERVER_NAME option.
 3) Put data files in InsightAgent-master/data/
 Make sure the contents of the file are in json format.